-Becoming the caregiver for a parent or spouse with dementia can be overwhelming, almost as overwhelming as the diagnosis itself.
+Becoming the caregiver for a parent or spouse with dementia resulting from diseases such as Parkinson’s or Alzheimer’s can be overwhelming, almost as overwhelming as the diagnosis itself.

 It is very difficult to watch your loved one progress through the disease.
 It is also overwhelming.
 The demands that are placed on your time will make you feel stressed, lonely, angry, and sad – and guilty for even having those feelings.
 Often, you feel like when you’re doing everything you can it’s still not enough,.

 “Let go of your expectations of other people,” said Catherine Hammond.
 “What they do or don’t do, how they should act or feel: they won’t be able to understand exactly what you are going through, even if they have been a caregiver before.
 Most importantly: let go of your expectations of yourself.
 You can only do so much.
 You are human, and human beings have limits.”

 Catherine is the founder of the Hammond Law Group, which practices only estate planning and elder law.
 Catherine established her practice after her difficult experience caregiving for her mother at a very young age.